regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 predefined ports.
 If a service does not run on standard port, it is necessary to declare it.
 Before 2.6.34, the only method to do so was to use a module option.
-This was resulting in having a systematic parsing of the added port by the choosen helper.
+This was resulting in having a systematic parsing of the added port by the chosen helper.
 This was clearly suboptimal and the CT target has been introduced in 2.6.34.
 It allows to specify what helper to use for a specific flow.
-For exemple, let's say we have a FTP server at IP address 1.2.3.4 running on port 2121.
+For example, let's say we have a FTP server at IP address 1.2.3.4 running on port 2121.

 To declare it, we can simply do ::